lucj/k0s-family/content/_index.md

 ---

 {{< callout type="warning">}}
-This content is a work in progress, it's not fully ready yet.
+This content is a work in progress.
 It was created for educational purposes, and is independent of the [k0s](https://k0sproject.io) CNCF project.
 {{< /callout >}}

 <br/>